franciscomcm/franciscomcm.github.io/blog/word-on-perserverance.md

 title: A word on perserverance.
 subtitle: 'Challenging but worthwhile!'
 excerpt: >-
-  "The unpredictability of science can be discouraging for some!"
+  The unpredictability of science can be discouraging for some!
 date: '2023-06-24'
 thumb_image: images/post_31_thumb.jpg
 image: images/post_31.jpg